Bioinformatics-Support-Unit/best-practices/sequencing/rna-seq/docs/transcript-level/quantification.md

 **Salmon or Kallisto**

-At the time of writing, we are not in a position to recommned the "one best tool" for transcript-level quantification for RNA-Seq analysis.
+At the time of writing, we are not in a position to recommend the 'one best tool' for transcript-level quantification for RNA-Seq analysis.
 However, some clear patterns in best practice for this class of analysis are becoming clear.

 Older tools, which require alignment to a genome or transcriptome have some significant limitations which inhibit their day-to-day use.
 Because of the alignment requirement, they are significantly slower than more modern, "alignment-free" approaches.
 While speed is not the only metric that counts (and often not a good metric), it does lend these tools a significant overhead which can be avoided.
 The [Kallisto preprint][kallisto] points to some accuracy limitations with both Cufflinks and Sailfish - the former possibly due to some limitation of the EM algorithm in dealing with multi-mapping reads, the latter likely due to information loss in K-mer generation from reads.
 The suggestion is that the lightweight alignment approach, taken by both Kallisto and Salmon offers both the speed advantage of the alignment-free approach pioneered by Sailfish, but with none of the accuracy loss implicit in the K-mer shredding approach.